Clinical-Genomics/BALSAMIC/docs/semver.rst

 BALSAMIC is following `Semantic Versioning <https://semver.org/>`_.

-Since October 24, 2018 the following changes were added in addition to SemVer to also cover Bioinformatic and data analsyis aspect of it:
+Since October 24, 2018 the following changes were added in addition to SemVer also to cover Bioinformatic and data analysis aspect of it:

 - **major**: